 Early History of the Haink family

 This web page shows only a small excerpt of our Haink research.
 Another 63 words (4 lines of text) covering the years 1202, 1594, 1653, 1693, 1701, 1668, 1671, 1672 and 1675 are included under the topic Early Haink History in all our PDF Extended History products and printed products wherever possible.

 Haink Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
-Over the years, many variations of the name Haink were recorded, including Haines, Hains, Hain, Haine, Haynes, Hainson and others.
+Over the years, many variations of the name Haink were recorded, including Haines, Hains, Hain, Haine, Haynes, Hainson and many more.

 Early Notables of the Haink family (pre 1700)

 Notables of this surname at this time include: John Haynes (sometimes spelled Haines) (1594-1653), English colonial magistrate from Messing Essex, one of the founders of the Connecticut Colony, he was on the committee that drafted the Fundamental Orders of Connecticut, often referred to as one of the first written constitutions